AlexanderReiswich/pragma-css/README.md

 By offering both a wide array of utility classes as well as plenty of UI element classes — all of which can be centrally configured — creating unique, customized UI's is very fast and easy.

+PragmaCSS does not offer a utility class for every possible CSS property.
+It embraces the philosophy of using the right tool for every particular job; Every now and then utility classes won't be the best option.
+Writing custom classes may be a much simpler and better solution then.

 PragmaCSS is separated into five parts: